blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 {% include figure.html path="assets/img/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/Figure2_compareFCNReLU.png" class="img-fluid" %}

 Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> conclude that more complex network architectures are more prone to memorization.
-This finding aligns with statistical learning theory, as a more complex architecture has more parameters and therefore, more overparameterization.
+This finding aligns with statistical learning theory, as a more complex architecture has more parameters and, therefore, more overparameterization.